For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Professionally Stage Your Home

-Staging is the act of strategically matching furniture and decor and placing it in such a way that it highlights your home.
+Staging is the act of strategically matching furniture and decor and placing them in such a way that they highlight your home.
 Professionally staged homes sell faster and for more money than those that are not staged.

 Staging will present your home in the best possible way.
 Your listing should look as though you no longer live there.
 Typically, homeowners will rent a storage unit for all their non-essential items.
 They may also store large pieces of furniture to increase the amount of floor space and make the home appear bigger.

-Adding a few pieces of neutral art, drapes, and some floral arrangements can go a long way.
+Adding some neutral art, drapes, and floral arrangements can go a long way.
 If you try to stage on your own, be sure to get a second opinion.
-Staging is a talent, and not everyone has it, so be honest with yourself.
+Staging is a talent; not everyone has it, so be honest with yourself.
 This step needs to be done correctly.

 Step 3: Get it Listed Everywhere Online

-The way your home is presented online directly impacts the amount of money you will make on your home sale.
+How your home is presented online directly impacts how much you will make on your home sale.
 FSBOs are notorious for having bad marketing and poor-quality listing photos.
-This section will walk you through the best ways to market your home online, based on modern tactics.
+This section will walk you through the best ways to market your home online based on modern tactics.
 Follow these tips to make your listing stand out above the other homes for sale in your area.

 Professional Video Walkthrough